Integrating the Android SDK

 // This is an example value when the user chooses NOT to 'opt-out'

-To determine what value to use for the US Privacy String, refer to the IAB document here.
+To determine what value to use for the US Privacy String, refer to USPrivacy IAB documentation

 Example values:

-• If the user choses NOT to opt out, and is ok with advertising as usual, you can use 1YNN
+• If the user chooses NOT to opt and is ok with advertising as usual, you can use 1YNN.

-• If the user chooses to restrict advertising and opt out, you can use 1YYN
+• If the user decides to restrict advertising and opt-out, you can use 1YYN.

 InneractiveAdManager.clearUSPrivacyString();